microsoft/fast/packages/web-components/fast-element/docs/guide/defining-elements.md

 * When the property value changes, the converter's `fromView` method will also be called, ensuring that the type is correct.
 After this, the `mode` will be determined.
 If the mode is set to `reflect` then the converter's `toView` method will be called to allow the type to be formatted before writing to the attribute using `setAttribute`.

 :::important
-When the `mode` is set to `boolean`, a built-in `booleanConverter` is automatically used to ensure type correctness so that manual configuration of the converter is not needed in this common scenario.
+When the `mode` is set to `boolean`, a built-in `booleanConverter` is automatically used to ensure type correctness so that the manual configuration of the converter is not needed in this common scenario.
 :::

 **Example: An Attribute in Reflect Mode with No Special Conversion**